 The project is being led by Plymouth City Council’s Strategic Planning and Infrastructure Department together with Public Health, in partnership with:

 Green Minds aims to positively enhance people’s interaction and involvement in these natural spaces, recognising that spending time in green and blue spaces has positive health and wellbeing benefits.

-As part of the project Real Ideas will be providing business support and small grants to community businesses and social enterprises working in green spaces in the south west of the city.
-We are looking to further support projects and ideas that have environmental, social, and financial value, and that see nature, alongside the communities they are working in, as stakeholders in what they are trying to achieve.
+As part of the project Real Ideas will be providing business support and small grants to community businesses and social enterprises working in green spaces in the South West of the city.
+We wanted to support ideas that have environmental, social, and financial value, and that see nature, alongside the communities they are working in, as interconnected equals in what they are trying to achieve.

-The funds will support these organisations in the design and implementation of green space improvements and enterprising activity, engaging community members in the Devonport and Stonehouse neighbourhoods.
+The funds will support organisations in the design and implementation of green space improvements and enterprising activity, that will engage and benefit communities in the Devonport and Stonehouse neighbourhoods.